mikhaill/mikhaill.github.io/_posts/2015-10-13-Price Increase.md

 What can we learn from this ?

-- Price sensitivity.
+- ** Price sensitivity **.
 As I wrote in my [Customer Budgets](/3_Budgets/), you need to know the budget of your customers.
 Historically, Miva has always targeted the smaller merchant that is intensely price sensitive.
-	- I also wrote about knowing your customer P&L. Some merchants net margins are so thin that a $500 annual cost difference is a big deal to them.
+This also backs into knowing your customer P&L. Some merchants net margins are so thin that a $500 annual cost difference is a big deal to them.
-	- Perhaps Miva did this on purpose to get rid of some of the smaller customers, but realistically, when doing a price increase, having the price jump 10x or more is generally not going to be received well by the customers.
+	- Perhaps Miva did this on purpose to get rid of some of the smaller customers, but realistically, when doing a price increase, model out the changes by reviewing a few customers usage.
+Having the price jump 10x or more is generally not going to be received well by the customers.
-- Pricing dictates the customers you get.
-Miva has always targeted the price conscious customers and now they are proposing a huge price increase to them, which many of them just can't absorb.
-This pricing structure goes directly against their market positioning.
-- Giving customers 30 day notice to such a dramatic price change further negatively effects the company perception.
+- Giving customers 30 day ** notice** to such a dramatic price change further negatively effects the company perception.
+It's impossible to migrate to a different platform in 30 days.
+- Product positioning .
+In [Revenue Models](/4_Models/) I talk about that many business dislike the revenue share model once they grow.
+Miva essentially switched to a hybrid revenue share model.
+The bigger the customer got, the higher plan they got bumped into.